NGPVAN/job-descriptions/senior software engineer.md

 * Demonstrated contributions to the open source community (such as through an active GitHub account)
 * Working knowledge of web scalability problems and common solutions
 * Experience with C# and ASP.NET (bonus points for MVC 4+ and Web API)
-* Strong Javascript skills - Angular experience is great
+* Strong Javascript skills - React or Angular experience is great
 * Great communication skills

 Actual minimum requirements